hocnguyen12/automated-log-analysis/README.md

 ```

 ## Docker Image
-Find the version of libraries:
+Find the version of libraries (to write a new Dockerfile):
 ```bash
 pip freeze | grep -E 'streamlit|pandas|numpy|scikit-learn|sentence-transformers|faiss|joblib|matplotlib'
 ```